 How Long Do Babies Scoot Before They Crawl?

 Most babies switch to crawling within weeks of starting scooting.
-Some babies may crawl later, but generally, parents witness their babies crawling between eight and 12 months of age.
+Generally, parents witness their babies crawling between eight and 12 months of age.
+However, some babies may crawl later, depending on individual development rates.
 A few babies may alternate between scooting and crawling, while some may not crawl at all.
 Skipping crawling and relying entirely on scooting is a normal event as long as the baby is achieving other developmental milestonesiStages of a baby’s development in which they attain vital life skills as they grow. on time.

 When To Be Concerned?